Clemapfel/jluna/docs/manual.md

 julia prints: [3, 4, 5, 6]
 ```

-It may seem very limiting to only be able to call two kinds of function signatures and having to register them first everytime, however through clever programming, this system actually allows us to call any C++ function - with no restrictions.
+It may seem very limiting to only be able to call two kinds of function signatures and having to register them first everytime, however, through clever design, this system actually allows us to call any C++ function - without exception.

 #### Allowed Function Names